8 Super-Romantic Restaurants in Metro Phoenix

 You have successfully signed up for your selected newsletter(s) - please keep an eye on your mailbox, we're movin' in!

 This farmhouse turned eatery, nestled in the historic Farm at South Mountain, is a love fest both in setting and cuisine.
-And its rural tranquility makes a lush backdrop for guests as well as chef Dustin Christofolo, whose daily menu of contemporary American farm cuisine includes ingredients harvested at next-door Maya's Farm.
+And its rural tranquility makes a lush backdrop for guests as well as chef Dustin Christofolo, whose daily menu of contemporary American farm cuisine includes ingredients harvested at next-door Soil & Seed Garden.
 Whether clinking glasses of vino at the exclusive Brick Oven Table on the patio or holding hands over a dish of dreamy homemade pasta in front of a crackling fire, this restaurant and wine bar's got amore written all over it.

 Or sign in with a social account:FACEBOOK GOOGLE + TWITTER YAHOO!

-Note: This article was updated on February 12, 2019.
-It was originally published February 11, 2013.